SueeChan/underworld_graph/README.md

 # README #
-Generating a histogram on the thickness of sediments from different depositional environment over modelling time for UnderWorld model.
+Generating a histogram on the thickness of sediments from different depositional environment over modelling time for UnderWorld models.

 ![alt text](example_graph.png)